Forensics

 - We can see the message saying

-- Giving the situation to chatgpt, it gave the command or doing google search accordingly we got the command
+you need to be in 127.0.0.1 - Giving the situation to chatgpt, it gave the command or doing google search accordingly we got the command

 dig +subnet=127.0.0.1/32 TXT flag @129.153.36.153